NicklasHH/TicketGuru/RestDocumentation/Transaction/delete.md

 ## Notes

 This example response allows you to review the details of the removed sales transaction.
-Please note that once you receive an HTTP 200 OK response, this particular sales transaction will be permanently deleted.
+Please note that once you receive an HTTP 200 OK response, this particular sales transaction has been permanently deleted.